rborden-appsec/yawast/docs/installation.md

 #### Linux

-ChromeDriver for Linux can be install using the following commands; please make sure that you are using the latest stable release from the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) web site.
+ChromeDriver for Linux can be installed using the following commands; please make sure that you are using the latest stable release from the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) web site.

 ```
 wget https://chromedriver.storage.googleapis.com/73.0.3683.68/chromedriver_linux64.zip